icopy-site/awesome/docs/awesome/awesome-ipfs.md

 - [IPRedirect](https://github.com/JayBrown/IPRedirect) - Browser userscript for redirecting IPFS/IPNS addresses to your local gateway.
 This should work on any browser that hasn't had an extension written for it yet and has support for userscripts.
 - [ipscend](https://github.com/diasdavid/ipscend) - Tool for hosting web apps and static websites in IPFS
 - [mahuta](https://github.com/ConsenSys/Mahuta) - Mahuta is a plug and play service for your micro-service architecture allowing to collect, store and index data on IPFS and offering search functionalities (full text, query).
+- [orbit-db](https://github.com/orbitdb/orbit-db) - OrbitDB is a serverless, distributed, peer-to-peer database that uses IPFS as its data storage and IPFS Pubsub to automatically sync databases with peers.
 - [pinbot](https://github.com/whyrusleeping/pinbot) - Pin content via IRC
 - [Public gateway status checker](https://ipfs.fooock.com/) - Web app to check public states of IPFS gateways, including latency and gateway writable state.
 [Source](https://github.com/fooock/ipfs-gateway-checker)
 - [Siderus Orion](https://orion.siderus.io) - Easy to use IPFS desktop client for macOS, Windows and Linux [Source](https://github.com/Siderus/Orion)